danielabar/meblog/src/markdown/rails-kafka-consumer.md

 ## Introduce Karafka

 Now we need to enhance the Rails application so that it can consume messages from the `inventory_management_product_updates` Kafka topic.
 We're going to use the [Karafka](https://karafka.io/docs/) gem to make the integration relatively easy.
 Some of the benefits of this gem include:
 * Abstracts complexities of working directly with the Kafka protocol.
-For example, you don't need to write your own `poll()` loop and manually manage offsets (although you can do the latter if your app needs more control).
 * Leverages [multithreading](https://karafka.io/docs/Concurrency-and-multithreading/) to achieve concurrency and high performance.
-* Integrates easily with Rails, following [routing](https://karafka.io/docs/Routing/) style conventions, and allowing you to make use of existing business logic in your Rails app such as models and services.
+* Integrates easily with Rails, following [routing](https://karafka.io/docs/Routing/) style conventions.
 * Built in [error handling](https://karafka.io/docs/Dead-Letter-Queue/) and retry logic.
 * Testing utilities that make it easy to write [automated tests](https://karafka.io/docs/Testing/) for consumers and producers.
-* Provides both an open source and pro version if you need even more [advanced features](https://karafka.io/docs/Pro-Features-List/) (similar to the Sidekiq model).
+* Provides both an open source and pro version if you need even more [advanced features](https://karafka.io/docs/Pro-Features-List/).

 To get started with Karafka, add the following to the project's `Gemfile` and then run `bundle install`: